 4.1 Consuming from Service Endpoints

 The same service, deployed to a different environment will be to a different service endpoint and this will be registered as a different asset in the Data Hub Catalog.
-In the following example, there are two endpoints for the CustomerApi service version 1.1.0 which is deployed to the production environment and the Acceptance environment:
+In the following example, there are three endpoints for the Sales 1.0.0 which is deployed to the production environment and the Acceptance and Test environments:

-When you drag the Customer entity from CustomerApi version 1.0.0 deployed to the Acceptance environment into your project, Studio Pro will retrieve the information it requires from the contract that is at the endpoint.
+When you drag the Customer entity from CustomerApi version 1.0.0 deployed to the Acceptance environment into your app, Studio Pro will retrieve the information it requires from the contract that is at that endpoint.